 Yuan Zhang is in the Gerontology Ph.D. program.
 She came to USC with an MS in Survey Methodology from the University of Michigan and a BA in Economics from the Central University of Finance and Economics.
 Her overarching research objective is to understand the role of behavioral, social, environmental, and contextual factors in making the aging process different across time and place.
 Her research covers multiple topics in demography and population health, focusing on determinants of morbidity, disability, and mortality over the life course in both less developed and more developed settings.
 Her dissertation work uses data from the China Health and Retirement Longitudinal Study, a nationally representative study of middle-aged and older Chinese, to assess age-related physiological changes that underlie the risk of disease, disability, and mortality, and study the determinants of physiological health change and mortality among the older Chinese.
 In addition to her dissertation research, she is involved in research on life expectancy and extension of healthy life.

-Kevin Feeney’s research focuses on the economic impacts of social welfare programs, both in the United States and low/middle income countries.
-Current projects included understanding the impact of non contributory pension programs on mortality and other health outcomes in places like Mexico and South Africa.
+Kevin Feeney, PhD, researches the economic impacts of social welfare programs, both in the United States and low/ middle-income countries.
+Current projects included understanding the impact of noncontributory pension programs on mortality and other health outcomes in places like Mexico and South Africa.
 More recent work analyzes the impacts of health insurance, Affordable Care Act policies, and Social Security in the US.
-Kevin received his PhD in Health Policy with a focus in economics from UC Berkeley in 2017.
+Feeney received his PhD in Health Policy with a focus in economics from UC Berkeley in 2017.

-Gali Weissberger received her doctorate in Clinical Psychology with an emphasis in neuropsychology from the San Diego State University and University of California, San Diego, Joint Doctoral Program in Clinical Psychology.
+Gali Weissberger, PhD, received her doctorate in Clinical Psychology with an emphasis in neuropsychology from the San Diego State University and the University of California, San Diego, Joint Doctoral Program in Clinical Psychology.
 She completed her predoctoral clinical internship at the Boston Consortium in Clinical Psychology.
-Gali is interested in understanding protective and deleterious factors that moderate an individual’s risk of developing Alzheimer’s disease utilizing neuroimaging, neuropsychological, and behavioral techniques.
+Weissberger is interested in understanding protective and deleterious factors that moderate an individual’s risk of developing Alzheimer’s disease utilizing neuroimaging, neuropsychological, and behavioral techniques.
 She is particularly interested in how factors such as bilingualism, multiculturalism, social relationships, and health disparities can impact the aging process.

 Hans Dalton, PhD